jsreport/docs/docs/dotnet-client.md

 ## Types

-The types like `RenderRequest` and templates are installed using the package [jsreport.Types](https://github.com/jsreport/jsreport-dotnet-types).
-The releases of this package match the jsreport releases therefore you should be able to install correct types if you for some reason need to connect to an older version of jsreport.
+The types like `RenderRequest` or `Template` are installed using the package [jsreport.Types](https://github.com/jsreport/jsreport-dotnet-types).
+The [releases of this package](https://github.com/jsreport/jsreport-dotnet-types/releases) match the [jsreport releases](https://github.com/jsreport/jsreport/releases) therefore you should be able to install correct types if you for some reason need to connect to an older version of jsreport.

 The provided types only includes the attributes used by the official extensions.
-However you can simply use `RenderRequest.Overwrites` property to pass your own data to the request.
+However you can also simply use `RenderRequest.Overwrites` property to pass your own data to the request.

 ```csharp
 var report = await rs.RenderAsync(new RenderRequest()